Helperbird/website/src/pages/features/notes.md

 new: false
 header: true
 layout: templates/features_two.liquid
+title: Organize and Access Your Notes with Helperbird's Web-based Note Organizer
-title: Keep all your sticky notes, highlights and extracted text sorted and easily accessible
+description: Keep all your sticky notes, highlights, and extracted text sorted and easily accessible with Helperbird's Web-based Note Organizer feature.
+Stay organized and access your notes from any device.
-description: Organize and access your notes, highlights and extracted text from any device with Helperbird's Web-based Note Organizer feature

-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Notes organizer
+featurePageTitle: Organize and Access Your Notes with Helperbird's Web-based Note Organizer
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/text-to-speech.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Notes organizer
+cardTitle: Notes Organizer
-featureDescription: Organize and access your notes, highlights and extracted text from any device with Helperbird's Web-based Note Organizer feature
+featureDescription: Keep all your sticky notes, highlights, and extracted text sorted and easily accessible with Helperbird's Web-based Note Organizer feature.
+Stay organized and access your notes from any device.
 group: reading
 tags:
   - features